Keycloak MFA: Configuration Patterns for Enterprise

 &redirect_uri=https://app.example.com/callback

-This enables step-up authentication: a user can browse low-sensitivity pages with single-factor auth, and when they try to access a sensitive page, your application redirects them to Keycloak with acr_values=1 to force MFA.
+This enables step-up authentication: a user browses low-sensitivity pages at level 1, and when they reach a sensitive page your application redirects them to Keycloak with acr_values=2.

 OTP Policy Tuning for Enterprise Environments